D9fal/Guess-Number-PPT-2-/README.md

  - The Game and documentation were reviewed by Friends and family members to point out any bugs and/or user experience issues.
 I received suggestion on other combition of colors.

 ## Bugs
- - During the programming, errors and bugs were dealt with as it progress. google chrome dev tool "inspect" was used.
-We are planning to design a serie of test for the website.
+ During the programming, errors and bugs were dealt with as it progress:
+ -
+  google chrome dev tool "inspect" was used.

+### Fixed Bugs

+- When I first implemented the winning numbers section, I used inputs of type text but it was difficult to hide the values or textContents.
+I decicided to use paragraphs elements and was be able to use the textContent attribute to hanble the function.

+- In case of a win: the Alert ('') message happens before the GUI update the label values. the function setTimeout() was introduced to hold the alert message until the Gui is updated.

+- While checking/validating the Java script, I was surpised by all the warnings related to the versions of the JS and the Alert messages.
+I will read about that later on.

 ## Teshnologies Used
 - HTML5